aenix-io/cozystack-website/content/en/docs/components.md

 Widely known message broker.
 Platform-side implementation allows you to create failover clusters managed by the official RabbitMQ operator.

+### Managed Kafka

+Apache Kafka is an open-source distributed event streaming platform that aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
+In the Cozystack we use Strimzi to run an Apache Kafka cluster on Kubernetes in various deployment configurations.

 ### Managed HTTP Cache

 Nginx-based HTTP caching service - with its help you can always protect your application from overload using the powerful Nginx, which is traditionally used to build CDNs and caching servers.